-“With direct injection, the fuel is atomized by the extreme pressure used to inject it – up to 2,200 pounds per square inch (psi) on the all-new 6.6L V-8 gas engines offered on the 2020 Chevrolet Silverado HD,” explained Mike Kociba, assistant chief engineer of Small Block engines for General Motors.
+“With a direct-injection engine, the fuel is atomized by the extreme pressure used to inject it – up to 2,200 pounds per square inch (psi) on the all-new 6.6L V-8 gas engines offered on the 2020 Chevrolet Silverado HD,” explained Mike Kociba, assistant chief engineer of Small Block engines for General Motors.

+Now, what about port injection?
 Port fuel injection has been around since the 1980s and means that fuel is delivered to the engine directly into the intake manifold or cylinder head.
-Fuel is sprayed on the valve, which then uses the heat from the valve to further atomize the fuel.
+Fuel is sprayed on the valve, which then uses the heat from the valve to atomize the fuel further.

 “Both systems focus on atomizing the fuel for more efficient combustion of the fuel.
 The difference is how they atomize the fuel: direct injection uses very high pressure and is sprayed directly into the spark plug area to ignite.
 Port fuel injection uses heat from the valves to atomize the fuel before being ingested into the cylinder when the valve opens,” Kociba said.